n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

         neither condition is true, stop.
       * If the consonant is the first consonant, stop.
   - The consonant stopped at will be the base consonant.

+Shaping engines may choose any method to identify consonants that have below-base or post-base forms while executing the above algorithm.
+For example, one implementation may choose to maintain a static table of below-base and post-base consonants to compare again the text run.
+Another implementation might examine the active font to see if it includes a relevant `blwf` or `pstf` lookup in the GSUB table.

 > Note: The algorithm is designed to work for all Indic
 > scripts.
 However, Bengali does not utilize pre-base reordering "Ra".